1. Sandsurfing in Limnos

 19. Photographing the Birds of Lesvos

-In the spring you will see them flirting, in August feeding their young, and in September setting off on their migrations.
-Lesvos is inhabited or visited by over 300 species of birds.
-Beyond the birdwatching in rare ecosystems such as the Kalloni salt pans, Lesvos also offers all of the joys of a Greek island: ouzo by the sea, pristine beaches and charming villages.
+In the spring you will see them flirting, in August raising their young, and in September setting off on their migrations.
+Lesvos is inhabited and visited by over 300 species of birds.
+Beyond the birdwatching in rare ecosystems such as the Kalloni salt flats, Lesvos also offers all of the joys of a Greek island: ouzo by the sea, pristine beaches and charming villages.
 Book your birdwatching trip via Birding in Greece which offers tailor-made excursions accompanied by an experienced wildlife photographer.

 20. Riding the Rack Railway up Mount Helmos